jahangir842/kubernetes-notes/docs/1-Introduction.md

 Kubernetes was started by Google and, with its v1.0 release in July 2015, Google **donated** it to the Cloud Native Computing Foundation (CNCF), one of the largest **sub-foundations** of the **Linux Foundation**.

 New Kubernetes versions are released in 4 month cycles.
-The current stable version is 1.29 (as of December 2023). https://kubernetes.io/releases/
+The current stable version is 1.32 (as of February 2025). https://kubernetes.io/releases/

 ---